 All Jews are eligible to make Aliyah under the Law of Return.
 You will need to provide documentation proving your status to both Nefesh B’Nefesh and the Jewish Agency.
-This is usually just a letter from your rabbi attesting to your Jewishness.
+This is usually just a letter from your rabbi attesting that you are, in fact Jewish.
 If you converted to Judaism, you are eligible for Aliyah whether you had a Reform, Conservative, or Orthodox conversion.
 You will need to provide proof of your conversion as well, so be sure to have your original conversion documents.
 Note that this means you are eligible for Aliyah, not that you will necessarily be considered Jewish in Israel.
 The Israeli Rabbinate only recognizes Orthodox conversions from a select number of Diaspora rabbis.
-If you had a non-orthodox conversion, or your Orthodox rabbi is not on the approved list, you may have to go through another conversion process in Israel if you want to live as part of a religious community or marry another Jew within Israel.
+If you had a non-orthodox conversion or your Orthodox rabbi is not on the approved list, you may have to go through another conversion process in Israel if you want to live as part of a religious community or marry another Jew within Israel.
 In addition to this, a non-Jew may make Aliyah if they have a Jewish spouse, parent, or grandparent.

 Complete your Aliyah Application through Nefesh B’Nefesh (if you live in the US, Canada, or the UK):

-This is actually a fairly quick and easy step to finish.
+This is actually a reasonably quick and easy step to finish.
 Make an account with Nefesh B’Nefesh and browse through some of the questions on the application.
-The more family members on the application the longer the process will take, but all in all the website is very user friendly and simple to complete.
+The more family members on the application, the longer the process will take, but all in all the website is very user-friendly and simple to complete.

 Speak with Nefesh B’Nefesh advisers through online meetings, and attend the informative webinars offered on the site for free: